World Radio Day

 In observing World Radio Day, Australia showcases its vibrant and diversified radio landscape.
 Stations across the country organise a range of programs and public outreach events to recognise the impact of radio in shaping the nation's socio-cultural fabric.
 School children are often taught about the importance of radio as a mass communication tool and the role it plays in society.
 World Radio Day is celebrated annually on the 13th of February.

-Facts about World Radio Day
+Top 10 Facts for 2026 World Radio Day in Australia

 Top things to do in Australia for World Radio Day